 July and August is summer in Omaha.
 Just the other day the temperature was pushing into the nineties and the humidity was matching the air temperature.
-The air conditioner was cranked to seventy five and it was straining to empty the air inside the house of it’s moisture.
-Some now say that corn sweat is contributing to the extreme humidity that wallops the mid west.
+The air conditioner was cranked to seventy-five and it was straining to empty the air inside the house of its moisture.
+Some now say that corn sweat contributes to the extreme humidity that wallops the midwest.
 Similar to all growing plants corn pulls moisture from the soil.
 The corn plant doesn’t use all of the water it sucks from the soil and some of it evaporates from the leaves into the air.

 When all the citizens retire

 It’s one of those rules that the greatest fools obey